-I teach meditation in a city with a high homeless population.
-I drive by homeless people almost every day.
+I teach meditation in a city with a high number of people without homes.
+I drive these human beings almost every day.
 On the way home tonight I noticed a couple on the side of the road who were obviously without a home.
-Oddly, I didn’t notice any homeless people on my way to class.
+I didn’t them on my way to class.
 They must have been there but I was not.
 I was somewhere else off in my mind.

 As I pulled my car forward my awareness went to the fact that I was driving home to a nice warm home.
 I was in my trusty car that would safely take me there.
 I was going to eat a nice warm dinner.
 Because I was able to feel my sadness for this couple and I was also able to feel deep appreciation for the comfort in my life.

 I didn’t have to feel the sadness in my heart on the way to class because I was too lost in my usual internal drama in my head.
 But by avoiding that sadness (and reality), I also pushed away my appreciation.
 I’ve realized I can’t shut down one emotion that isn’t convenient without shutting down other emotions that add so much fulfillment to my life.
 Looks like I will be getting back on the cushion tomorrow.